yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_IPC62x.rst

 IPC for AM62x
 =============

-The AM62x processor has Cortex-M4F, Cortex-R5F subsystems in addition to a Quad core Cortex-A53 subsystem.
+The AM62x processors have Cortex-M4F and Cortex-R5F subsystems in addition to a Quad core Cortex-A53 subsystem.
 Please refer to the AM62x Technical Reference Manual for details.

 This article is geared toward AM62x users that are running Linux on the Cortex A53 cores.
-The goal is to help users understand how to establish communication with the M4F core and R5F core.
+The goal is to help users understand how to establish IPC communication with the M4F and R5F cores.

 There are many facets to this task: building, loading, debugging, memory sharing, etc. This article intends to take incremental steps toward